jangirvipin/Intern/README.md

+# How to run locally
+-Using docker
+1. Ensure you have docker desktop in your machine.
+2. Ensure that you have running dcoker engine.
+3. Firstly clone the repo by git clone <url>.
+4. Run docker-compose up --build.
+5. Now you have sucessfully build and started a container.
+6. Run docker-compose down for stopping the container.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.